keenlabs/capillary/README.md

 # Name

-At Keen we name our projects after plants.
+At [Keen IO](http://keen.io) we name our projects after plants.
 Services often use tree or large plant names and large projects may use more general names.

 [Capillary action](http://en.wikipedia.org/wiki/Capillary_action) moves water through a plant's [xylem](http://en.wikipedia.org/wiki/Xylem).
 Since Kafka and Storm handle the flow of data (water) through our infrastructure this seems a fitting name!